thecdil/gayrodeo-coding/content/1-code.md

 </table>

-**Here's an example of a coded spreadsheet:**
+{:.pt-4}
+### Coded Spreadsheet

+{:.pt-3}
+Here's how your tagged spreadsheet should look:

 {% include figure.html img="/code/codesample1.png" caption="Sample Coded Spreadsheet" alt="a screenshot of a transcript coded in google sheets" width="100%" %}

-{:.py-4 .mt-4}
+{:.pt-4 .mt-4 #conv}
 ***

 ## Curate Some Conversations

-Keep track of snippets of text that you think might fit into [existing conversations](https://www.voicesofgayrodeo.com/), or might be used to create new conversations.
-Current conversation questions are listed below.
+Keep track of snippets of text that you think might fit into [existing conversations](https://www.voicesofgayrodeo.com/).

 {:.alert .alert-danger .text-center .mx-5}
-Note: **Don't** tag your transcript spreadsheets using the conversation tags.
+Important: **Don't** tag your transcript spreadsheets using the conversation tags.
 Follow these steps instead:

-When you find some text you think might fit, copy it and paste it into this spreadsheet: [Potential Conversation Content]().
+1. When you find some text you think might fit in a conversation, copy it and paste it into this spreadsheet: [Master Conversations](https://docs.google.com/spreadsheets/d/1TZpHcIRAI9KzGUwtXteLvNrPm6QO5HiNzHyZ2S9gxmU/edit?usp=sharing).

-Insert your snippet of text into the `comments` column in the spreadsheet, and add the speakers first name and last name to their respective columns.
+2. Insert your snippet of text into the `comments` column in the spreadsheet, and add the speaker's first name and last name to the row.
 Once this is done, tag your snippet of text with an appropriate tag selected from *Conversation Tags* table below.

-{% capture convo-field %}
-- firstname
-- lastname
-- comments
-- tag
-{% endcapture %}

-{% include bootstrap/card.md header="Be sure to fill in the following fields:" text=convo-field %}

-{:.py-4 .mt-4}
-***
+{:.pt-4}

-### Conversation Tags:
+### Conversation Tags

-These tags will situate the text within its associated conversation:

 <table class="table table-striped border">
     <thead>
         <tr>